Icenium/icenium-cli/README.md

 > In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone 8 devices from the command line.

+#### Linux Systems

+**Minimum Software Requirements**

+* Ubuntu 14.04 LTS
+* Node.js 0.10.22 or later

+> The {{site.ab-cli}} is tested and verified to run on Ubuntu 14.04 LTS.
+You might be able to run the {{site.ab-cli}} on other Linux distributions.

+> You can install and maintain Node.js with Node Version Manager.
+For more information, see <a href="https://github.com/creationix/nvm" target="_blank">Node Version Manager in GitHub</a>.

+**Additional Software Requirements for iOS On-Device Deployment**

+> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync on connected iOS devices from the command line.
+You need to manually deploy the application package using iTunes.

+**Additional Software Requirements for Android On-Device Deployment**

+* Device drivers required by your system to recognize the connected Android device

+**Additional Software Requirements for Windows Phone 8 On-Device Deployment**

+> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone 8 devices from the command line.

 ### Install the Telerik AppBuilder CLI

 The Telerik AppBuilder CLI is available for installing as an npm package.